sundern5/1D_FSI/readme.txt

 2. Relevant functions updated (except CFD and cnst)

-3. Reduced tolerances in Newton-Raphson method in bifurcation function (currently set to 1e-4)
+3. Edited functions to make the code work for constant radius.

-3. Simulation is stable and runs to completion when fiber terms are not included.
+4. Simulation is stable and runs to completion.

-4. Simulation runs up to 1.5% when fiber terms are included

-5. Altered bifurcation tolerances.

 Next steps:

-1. Replace exponential function with taylor series expansion
+1. Store P, B and derivatives as a function of area ratio, then interpolate during calls.